Options for write_term

 • attributes(Atom) (ECL,SWI)

 Determines how variable attributes are printed.
-Options are:
+Options (default is inherited from a global setting) are:

-• none or ignore: do not print attributes (default)
+• none (ECL) or ignore (SWI): do not print attributes

-• full or write: print the attributes as subterms surrounded by curly braces
+• full (ECL) or write (SWI): print the attributes as subterms surrounded by curly braces

 Variables